 Selecting the right cooler:

 Hunters don’t (usually) operate in a plush environment, so their coolers need to be constructed accordingly.
-Pickup truck beds, campsites, wildlife, and drunken dudes are all a threat to the life expectancy of a cooler.
+Pickup truck beds, campsites, wildlife, and drunken dudes are all a threat to the life expectancy of a smart cool box.
 A hunting cooler should be able to take a beating and still survive multiple trips, multiple seasons, multiple years.
 You should be able to sit or stand on it without wondering whether or not it will support your weight (why you would need to stand on a cooler is irrelevant).
 If the cooler accidentally fell out of the back of the truck because you forgot to strap it down or close the tailgate, that shouldn’t be the end of it.
 In short, you need your cooler to be durable.

 Coolers that are more likely to retain ice and hold the cold for the duration of the hunt will have the following characteristics: